WebAssembly/stack-switching/proposals/tasks/Explainer.md

 Without the possiblity of returning normally, the only remaining recourse for a fiber would be to _retire_.
 We expect that, in many usage scenarios, this would be the correct way of ending the life of a fiber.

+### Exceptions are propagated
+When an exception is thrown in the context of a fiber that is _not_ handled by the code of the fiber then that exception is propagated out of the fiber&mdash;into the code of the resuming parent.

+The biggest issue with this is that, for many if not most applications, the resuming parent of a parent is typically ill-equipped to handle the exception or to be able to recover gracefully from it.

+The issue is exacerbated by the fact that functions are _not_ annotated with any indication that they may throw an exception let alone what type of exception they may throw.

 ### Fibers are started in suspended/running state
-This proposal allows fibers to be created in a suspended state and immediately entered when `spawn`ed.
+This proposal allows fibers to be created in a suspended state or they can be created and immediately entered when `spawn`ed.

 Allowing fibers to be created in suspended state causes significant architectural issues in this design: in particular, because such a fiber has no prior history of execution (it *is* a new fiber), the fiber function has to be structured differently to account for the fact that there will be a resume event with no corresponding suspend event.

 On the other hand, requiring fibers to be started immediately on creation raises its own questions.
 In particular, if the spawner of a fiber also needs to record the identity of the fiber then the fiber must immediately suspend with some form of `identify` event.
 We saw this in the generator example.
 There are enough applications where this would result in a significant performance penalty, for example in a green threading library that is explicitly managing its fiber identities.

 For this reason, we support both forms of fiber creation.
 However, this also represents a compromise and added cost for implementation.

-### Exceptions are propagated
-When an exception is thrown in the context of a fiber that is _not_ handled by the code of the fiber then that exception is propagated out of the fiber&mdash;into the code of the resuming parent.

-The biggest issue with this is that, for many if not most applications, the resuming parent of a parent is typically ill-equipped to handle the exception or to be able to recover gracefully from it.

 ### Using tables to avoid GC pressure